Darsie Anderson: Provincial career

 He played for the East of Scotland District in their match against West of Scotland District in their match of 28 January 1889.
 Despite having a good game, he was not picked for the subsequent international match for Scotland.

 The Forfar Herald of 1 February 1889 was scathing of Anderson's omission from the Scotland squad against Wales:

 The feature of the game was the magnificent play of H. J. Stevenson of the Edinburgh Academicals at half, and D. G. Anderson of the London Scottish at quarter.
-It is the rule to chose the International Rugby team to play for Scotland against Wales after the above match, and this rule was again followed.
+It is the rule to choose the International Rugby team to play for Scotland against Wales after the above match, and this rule was again followed.
 The team chosen has however given rise to a great deal of dissatisfaction, and it is asserted that the representatives who came from the western clubs - being the majority of the selecting Committee - have run in their own men regardless of merit.
 Two instances, however, may be mentioned as being, in the writer's opinion. obvious cases of injustice.
 The first is that of Anderson of the London Scottish, who played so well for the East, and who really appeared to be almost as good as A. R. Don.
 Wauchope or Asher, and is unquestionably the best quarter back seen in Edinburgh since those two famous players retired.